CiscoDevNet/botkit-webex-samples/template/README.md

 - skills: organize your bot behaviours by placing 'hear commands', 'convos' and 'events' in the [skills directory](skills/README.md).
 The bot comes with a ".commons", "help", "fallback" and "welcome" skills.

-Check the ["CiscoDevNet Botkit template"](https://github.com/CiscoDevNet/botkit-template) repo branches for more advanced templates: [Redis](https://github.com/CiscoDevNet/botkit-template/tree/redis), [Pluggable](https://github.com/CiscoDevNet/botkit-template/tree/plugin) branches.
+**Advanced users: check the ["CiscoDevNet Botkit template"](https://github.com/CiscoDevNet/botkit-template) repo branches for more advanced templates: [Redis](https://github.com/CiscoDevNet/botkit-template/tree/redis), [Pluggable](https://github.com/CiscoDevNet/botkit-template/tree/plugin) branches.**

 ## How to run